avovana/tasks/README.md

 ![Image of Yaktocat](https://user-images.githubusercontent.com/14311484/37817116-0ac857ce-2e8f-11e8-8faf-da7c57abff48.png)

+### Continuous Integration
-In the course [Continuous Integration](https://github.com/avovana/tasks/blob/master/lesson1cmake/Readme.md) is ised.
+In the course [Continuous Integration](https://github.com/avovana/tasks/blob/master/lesson1cmake/Readme.md) is used.
 <br/>It helps to make build process as easy as it can be.
 <br/>Only *commit push* is required to start whole building process:
 1. build project;